Second-half predictions: Are Astros, Dodgers on a Fall Classic collision course?

 Mark, how can Kluber surpass Sale in the second half?

 Corey Kluber's back strain in May might have been a blessing in disguise.
 It allows him to keep his arm fresh with a physically-demanding workload in 2017.
-Look at what he has done since he came back: a 1.24 ERA, 74 strikeouts and just one home run allowed in seven starts.
+Look at what he has done since he came back: a 1.24 ERA, 74 strikeouts and just one home run allowed in his first seven starts.
 Even if his ERA doubles, he'll be in strong contention for the honor. -- Mark Simon

 NL Cy Young